carbon-language/carbon-lang/llvm/docs/CommandGuide/opt.rst

 .. option:: -disable-opt

- This option is only meaningful when :option:`-std-link-opts` is given.
+ This option is only meaningful when `-std-link-opts` is given.
 It disables most passes.

 .. option:: -strip-debug

  This option causes opt to strip debug information from the module before applying other optimizations.
-It is essentially the same as :option:`-strip` but it ensures that stripping of debug information is done first.
+It is essentially the same as `-strip` but it ensures that stripping of debug information is done first.

 .. option:: -verify-each

- This option causes opt to add a verify pass after every pass otherwise specified on the command line (including :option:`-verify`).
+ This option causes opt to add a verify pass after every pass otherwise specified on the command line (including `-verify`).
 This is useful for cases where it is suspected that a pass is creating an invalid module but it is not clear which pass is doing it.